Get an annual AARP membership for only $12. Limited time offer.

 Senior Discounts

-If you use public transit, many cities offer senior discounts, in one form or another.
-You may have to register for a specific program, or apply for a special senior bus or train pass, or take some other action in order to take advantage of the reduced fare.
+If you use public transit, many cities offer senior discounts in one form or another.
+You may have to register for a specific program, apply for a special senior bus or train pass, or take some other action to get the reduced fare.
 Some cities, such as Chicago, even allow seniors to ride public transportation free of charge!
 Research your area’s various forms of public transportation and see what they offer.

 Ride Sharing

 Another option to look into is ride sharing.
 Taxis can get expensive quickly, but apps like Uber and Lyft have options like ride sharing that can save you money.
-A ride share is, essentially, a carpool.
-Rather than having a vehicle simply pick you up and drop you off, it takes multiple people at one time to different destinations, thus defraying the cost for each of them.
+A ride share is essentially a carpool.
+Rather than having a vehicle simply pick you up and drop you off, it takes multiple people at one time to different destinations, thus lowering the cost for each of them.

 Assisted Living Services

-If you’re living in an assisted living center, then the facility itself may offer its own transportation services, or partner with an independent service.
+If you’re living in an assisted living community, the facility may offer its own transportation services or partner with an independent service.
 They may provide you with a discounted rate, or the cost up to a certain amount may be included in your monthly rent.
 Ask what options they have available.
-Even if they don’t have their own low cost transportation options, they can probably recommend some in the area that can meet your needs and your budget.
+Even if they don’t have their own low-cost transportation options, they can probably recommend some in the area that can meet your needs and your budget.

 Long Distance Transportation